tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step3_system_design.md

 }
 ```

-To query the list of ideas
+To query the list of ideas:

 ```
 #[derive(Debug, Serialize, Deserialize)]
 #[serde(rename_all = "camelCase")]